 Limits- 1 setup per entrant in each Performance class, 3 per class in Collectibility and Breed.
-3 per class in the CM/AR division (4 each in the AO Classes).
+3 per class in the CM/AR division - except for medallions 4 per class.
+4 entries per class in the AO division.
 No overall limits of how many horses you may bring, but keep in mind how much table space you will have.
-If a horse does not place in its breed, workmanship, or collectibility class, you may NOT change the breed/information to show it in another class!
+If a horse does not place in its breed, workmanship, or collectibility class, you may NOT change the breed/information to show it in another class in the same division!